MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 ## -description

-The AcxFactoryCircuitCreate function is used to create a circuit using an AcxFactory.
+The AcxFactoryCircuitCreate function is used to create a circuit using an Acx Circuit Factory.

 ## -parameters